 Why Are My Parents Divorcing?

 Parents divorce for many reasons.
 Usually divorce happens when couples feel they can no longer live together due to fighting and anger, or because the love they had when they married has changed.
-Divorce can also be because one parent falls in love with someone else, and sometimes it is due to a serious problem like drinking, abuse, or gambling.
+Divorce also can be because one parent falls in love with someone else, and sometimes it's due to a serious problem like drinking, abuse, or gambling.
 Sometimes nothing bad happens, but parents just decide to live apart.